Ensemble Transport Adaptive Importance Sampling: Automated tuning of algorithm parameters

-where $\{x_i\}_{i=1}^N$ is a sample of size $N$.
-The relative $L^2$ error between a continuous function to a piecewise constant function, $e$, can be given by considering the difference in mass between the normalised histogram of the samples and the posterior distribution over a set of disjoint sets or ``bins'':
+The relative $L^2$ error, $E$, between a continuous density function to a piecewise constant approximation of that density, can be defined by considering the difference in mass between the self-normalised histogram of the samples and the posterior distribution over a set of disjoint sets or ``bins'':

 where the regions $\{R_i\}_{i=1}^{n_b}$ are the $d$-dimensional histogram bins, so that $\bigcup_i R_i \subseteq X$ and $R_i\cap R_j=\emptyset$, $n_b$ is the number of bins, $v$ is the volume of each bin, and $B_i$ is the value of the $i$th bin.
 This metric converges to the standard definition of the relative $L^2$ error as $v\rightarrow 0$.